Skip to content

 Building on Previous Chapters

-• Chapter 2: Apply fine-tuning techniques to improve individual tool performance once routing is working
+• Chapter 2: Developed fine-tuning techniques that will improve each specialized retriever once routing directs queries correctly

 The Query Routing Problem